atrmat/hotspot_simulator/README.md

    that calls the random number generator, and use crushtool to build a map file tmp.map, then placement objects. finally calls the parser to output the result file -- hotOSD.csv, and the object PV result is in file -- visitObject.csv.

+4. normal distribution -- my_normal_distribution, my_normal_distribution.cpp
+   produce the normal distribution of the probability to visit files

 More info: